phannhat17/mini-project-optimization/README.md

 ```
 ./script/gen_figure.sh HEU
 ```
-Read the script for more details
+**Note: Currently, the script can only generate figure for the CP and Heuristic solver**